Fresh Stock Added! Shipping Internationally!

-7 Popular Leheriya Pattern and Designs that Deserve Your Attention
+7 Popular Types of Leheriya: Leheriya Patterns and Designs That Deserve Your Attention

-Originated by the talented artisans of Rajasthan and Gujarat, the Leheriya pattern is one of the most popular artforms that has its root from ancient times.
-The process of designing Leheriya involves traditional tie and dye technique that creates unique ripple effects on the fabric in various designs and patterns.
+Originated by the talented artisans of Rajasthan and Gujarat, the Leheriya pattern is one of the most popular art forms that has its roots in ancient times.
+The process of designing Leheriya involves traditional tie and dye techniques that create unique ripple effects on the fabric in various designs and patterns.
 Leheriyas depict wave-like patterns and are usually printed on a georgette or chiffon fabric.
-Leherias are mostly printed on vibrant, bright-colored fabrics to add a touch of traditional vibes to your look.
+Leherias are mostly printed on vibrant, bright-coloured fabrics to add a touch of traditional vibes to your look.

 Invented back in the 19th century, Leheria is still a popular art form in today’s age.
-Lehariya isn’t simply clothing, in fact, it’s a vibe that truly reflects the culture of Rajasthan.
-Its designs, patterns, colors, hanging style, not just tells a woman’s instinct with regards to fashion, place where she comes from.
-Lehariyas are usually printed on light-weighted fabrics like georgette and chiffon, and hence they are ideal to wear irrespective of any climatic condition.
+Lehariya isn’t simply clothing, it’s a vibe that truly reflects the culture of Rajasthan.
+Its designs, patterns, colours, and hanging style, not only tell a woman’s instinct with regards to fashion but the place where she comes from.
+Lehariyas are usually printed on lightweight fabrics like georgette and chiffon, and hence they are ideal to wear irrespective of any climatic condition.

 1. Leheriya Saree with Gota Patti Work

-The Indian craft of Gota Patti work has its root from the history, a forte of Rajasthan.
-Got Patti is basically handwork craftsmanship where a metallic lace is made of metal-coated weft yarn.
-Leheriya pattern sarees are often combined with traditional Gota Patti work at the border to add a touch of “richness” to the saree.
+The Indian craft of Gota Patti’s work has its roots in history, a forte of Rajasthan.
+Got Patti is handwork craftsmanship where a metallic lace is made of metal-coated weft yarn.
+Leheriya pattern sarees are often combined with traditional Gota Patti work at the border to add a touch of richness to the saree.
 A leheria saree with heavy gotta Patti work can be ideal wedding wear and can be worn on special occasions.
-Gota Patti work is most commonly seen on heavy sarees, rakhis, turbans, jootis, home decor items, etc.
+Gota Patti’s work is most commonly seen on heavy sarees, rakhis, turbans, jootis, home decor items, etc.

 2. Rajasthani Leheriya